-We also have a Facebook page and an Instagram account for the incoming class of 2021, so make sure to be part of these.
+We also have a LinkedIn group, Facebook page, and an Instagram account for the incoming class of 2024, so make sure to be part of these.
 Chances are many of your classmates have the same questions as you, so this space will allow everyone to share experiences and thoughts.

-Facebook Group: UMD Smith Full-Time MBA Class of 2021
+LinkedIn Group: UMD Smith Full-Time MBA Class of 2024